Zac-HD/shed/CODEMODS.md

 Full test data in tests/recorded/asserts.txt

 Ruff supports autofixing B011, but that only covers the precise case of exactly replacing `assert False` with `raise AssertionError`.
-It does

 ## `remove_pointless_parens_around_call`
 Removes pointless parentheses wrapping a call.